 It’s officially less than three weeks until Christmas!
 So how can savvy social marketers outshine their competitors, get their cash tills ringing heartily and enjoy a very merry social media Christmas?
 Well if you haven’t already showered festivities across your social media channels, now is the time to ramp it up as we hit December.

-Christmas is a busy time of year for many businesses and while this year may feel like we’re still recovering from the effects of last year, social media can provide businesses with the means of reaching a more targeted audience than offline marketing allows.
+Christmas is a busy time of year for many businesses and while this year many are worried about rising prices, social media can provide businesses with the means of reaching a more targeted audience than offline marketing allows.
 However, it can sometimes be difficult to stand out from competitors.

 Here are 10 tips to turn the social media novice into the savvy social marketer over the next few weeks.